-When to submit Where to submit Submission deadline

-Submit your thesis to

-the Educational Affairs

-Division

-Works other than All required items must be submitted to the

-Within the 2 designated your thesis should Educational Affairs Division by 16:30 of the last

-days in early January be submitted to your submission date.
-Late submissions will not be

-supervising instructor, accepted.

-and a summary of the

-works to the Educational
+When to submit Where to submit Submission deadline The beginning of January in the final year.
+Submit your thesis to the Educational Affairs Division Works other than your thesis should be submitted to your supervising instructor, and a summary of the works to the Educational Detailed instructions on how to submit are due to be posted on the university website around the end of November.
 Affairs Division.